 This article is all about launching from Boulder so you can really enjoy the soaring and go places: Where should I tow to?
 Where will I find lift?
 How high should I release?
 This article is meant to help anyone who is new to soaring in Boulder and has these fundamental questions.
-I know I did when I started out and I still have a lot to learn.
+I know I did when I started out.

 What Do Other Pilots Do?